Madame-Aehm/CAB-Project-4-Spikes/spike2/notes.md

 }
 ```

 Once you're getting a positive response through Postman, you can try writing the fetch request in React.
 Typescript is going to want to know the shape of the object we'll be receiving from our fetch.
 We can create an `interface` for a User, and a `Type` for the array of Users we expect to receive.
-If we think we're going to be using them in more than just this file (likely), we can save these Types in an `@types` folder, in an `index.d.ts` file.
-This means they're universally available without needing to export/import:
+If we think we're going to be using them in more than just this file (likely), we can save these Types in a file in our `@types` folder:

 ```ts
 interface User {